volume-trader/QuantowerKB/miscellaneous-panels/excel-rtd-trading/README.md

 # Excel and RTD function

-Start from version 1.39 Quantower supports **Real-Time Data (RTD)** for sending data and other market information to Microsoft Excel®.
+Start from version 1.39 VT-Terminal supports **Real-Time Data (RTD)** for sending data and other market information to Microsoft Excel®.
 This feature opens up many opportunities for creating custom displays and other ways to better manage your workflow.&#x20;